tamtran4869/E-commerce-analysis/Website_performance_analysis.md

 #### Comments

-The /lander-1,/mrfuzzy and /billing have low CTR.
-It could be the unfriendly designs, unattractive contents (e.g product images are blurred, information is not catchy, price is high), the complicated payment systems.
+The /lander-1, /mrfuzzy and /billing had low conversion rates.
+It could be the unfriendly designs, unattractive contents (e.g. product images are blurred, information is not catchy, price is high), the complicated payment systems.
 The team should dig more into these hypothesises.

 ## Question 9